jennymalmoe/BeachPlease/README.md

 ## Credits
-* My mentor Adegbenga Adeye for helpfull feedback througout the project.
+* My mentor Oluwaseun Owonikoko for helpfull feedback througout the project.
+* Code Institute tutor support.
 * Fellow students on Slack for a helping hand when I've got stuck.
 * Google for help 24/7!